 Edwards: You have walked a marathoner into the friggn' ground.

 - General Alekseyev's hilarious "The Reason You Suck" Speech to a regimental commander after observing a training exercise.

-- During Captain McCafferty's attack on Kirov, a Norwegian submarine attacks the battle group and screws up his approach.
-Chicago is then forced to make an impromptu Harpoon attack on the battle group and quickly withdraw before seeing if their Harpoons hit anything.
-He later meets the Norwegian captain amusingly drunk in a bar and confronts him over it, only for the Norwegian to wrap him in a bear hug and offer to buy McCafferty and his crew a drink since the Harpoons took out boats that would've destroyed the Norwegian sub otherwise.
+- During Captain McCafferty's attack on Kirov, a Norwegian submarine attacks the Soviet battle group and screws up his approach.
+Chicago is then forced to make an impromptu Harpoon missile attack on the battle group and quickly withdraw before seeing if their Harpoons hit anything.
+He later meets the Norwegian captain amusingly drunk in a bar and confronts him over it, only for the Norwegian to wrap him in a bear hug and offer to buy McCafferty and his crew a drink since the Harpoons took out a Soviet destroyer that had them dead to rights and would've sank the Norwegian sub otherwise.
 McCafferty's resentment vanishes almost instantly.